roguh/gp/README.template.md

 - To demonstrate how I would deploy code.
 Features:
   - Linting and other automated checks.
   - Thorough tests.
-    This repo has many integration tests and a way to run them on many different platforms.
+    - Integration tests and a way to run them on many different platforms.
+    - Unit tests that run on many shells, even on Bash 2.03
   - Good documentation.
   - GitHub Actions for running tests and code checks.